2007 Stanley Cup playoffs: Conference semifinals

-Eastern Conference Semifinals
+Eastern Conference semifinals

 (1) Buffalo Sabres vs. (6) New York Rangers

 This was the second and most recent playoff meeting between these two teams with Buffalo winning the only previous series.
 They last met in the 1978 Preliminary Round where Buffalo won in three games.
 Buffalo won all four games during this year's regular season series.

 Buffalo eliminated the Rangers in six games.
 Sabres forward Thomas Vanek scored twice including the game-winner as Buffalo took game one 5–2.
 Chris Drury and Thomas Vanek each scored their fifth goal of the playoffs for the Sabres in the third period of game two as Buffalo overcame a goal deficit, winning by a score of 3–2.
 In game three Michal Rozsival gave the Rangers a 2–1 win in double overtime by scoring at 16:43.
 The Rangers scored twice on the power-play in game four as they evened the series with a 2–1 victory.
 Sabres co-captain Chris Drury scored the tying goal with less than eight seconds remaining and Maxim Afinogenov ended the game 4:39 into the first overtime on the power-play as Buffalo won game five 2–1.
 Jochen Hecht's second goal of the playoffs was the series-clinching goal as the Sabres ended New York's season with 5–4 victory in game six.

-As of 2022, this is the Buffalo Sabres last playoff series win.
+This is the last time the Sabres won a playoff series, and with the Toronto Maple Leafs winning their first round series against the Tampa Bay Lightning in 2023, the Sabres now hold the longest active playoff series win drought.